anyaevostinar/anyaevostinar.github.io/classes/257-w26/lab-database1.md

   Volcanion           | Fire   | Water
   (5 rows)
   ```
-* Find all the pokemon with HP less than or equal to 10 (there are two).
+* Find all the Pokemon with HP less than or equal to 10 (there are two).
-* Find the 10 fire pokemon with the highest special attack (remember to check both types).
+* Find the 10 fire Pokemon with the highest special attack (remember to check both types).
 Make sure to order them highest to lowest.
 * Explore the [aggregate functions](https://sqlbolt.com/lesson/select_queries_with_aggregates) to find the average `hp` of each Type 1 group.
 Try to order by the average hp from greatest to least.

 ## Multiple Tables